‘Dragon Ball Super’ Episode 83: Official Spoilers Released

 Thus, while their fight did not reach a significant conclusion, there is a pretty good chance that Toppo’s power would somewhat humble Goku, resulting in the carefree fighter taking the upcoming battle more seriously.
 Of course, recruiting the best fighters for the Tournament of Power would not be as simple as it seems, with previous episode title leaks stating that characters such as Android 17 would not be easy to find.

 As for the spoiler regarding Vegeta and his reluctance to participate in the upcoming battle, it appears that the Saiyan Prince is still oblivious to the rules of the Tournament of Power.
 Thus, his primary focus at the moment remains with his wife and unborn child, Bulla.
-Considering that Universe 7 is at risk of being eliminated in a few days if Goku’s team does not win the Tournament of Power, however, it would be interesting to see how Vegeta would react to the news of the competition’s rules.
+Considering that Universe 7 is at risk of being eliminated in a few days if Goku’s team does not win the Tournament of Power.
+However, it would be interesting to see how Vegeta would react to the news of the competition’s rules.
 If any, the stakes of the Tournament of Power would motivate the powerful Saiyan to fight like never before, especially since he would be fighting for the survival of his growing family.

-Dragon Ball Super Episode 83 would be airing on March 26.
-The hit anime series, after its week-long break, would be returning to Japanese television this coming Sunday, March 19.
+Dragon Ball Super Episode 83 will air on March 26.
+The hit anime series, after its week-long break, will return to Japanese television this coming Sunday, March 19.

 [Featured Image by Toei Animation]